 5. How to make homemade dog food on a budget

 Many people believe that making homemade dog food is more expensive than buying commercial meals.
-As I mentioned in the beginning of this article, if you compare by quality you’ll find out that it’s no more expensive (and in some cases cheaper) to make your own dog food than to purchase commercial brands.
+As I mentioned at the beginning of this article, if you compare by the quality you'll find out that it's no more expensive (and in some cases cheaper) to make your own dog food than to purchase commercial brands.

 If you want to try and save yourself some money, buy produce that is in season.
-You can substitute some canine-friendly fruits or vegetables if the recipe calls for out of season ingredients.
+You can substitute some canine-friendly fruits or vegetables if the recipe calls for out-of-season ingredients.

 You can also grow your own ingredients.
 If you live in a rural area you may want to raise your own meat or poultry.
 You could also grow a large garden with plenty of food for the two- and four-legged members of your family.